hpuranik1794/pandora/README.md

   3) Enforce a simple response template
     Small models do better when you specify a predictable structure.
 ✅ Improve rag by filtering recent and relevant messages and getting both user and assistant messages from those turns.

+Model/backend improvements planned:
+⚙️ Move to a larger LM (7B+)
-⚙️ Add a ton of mental health convos for better context
-    (always wrap retrieved content with a "this is general info" system instruction)
+⚙️ Reduce model response time (research streaming APIs) ⚙️ Add mental health convos for better context (always wrap retrieved content with a "this is general info" system instruction)

-⚙️ Reduce model response time (research streaming APIs) ⚙️ Migrate to postgres?
+⚙️ Migrate to postgres?

+Next steps:
+⚙️ Frontend UI (React)

 Findings